Humboldt Bay Nuclear Power Plant: Decommissioning

 In the 2012 Nuclear Decommissioning Cost Triennial Proceeding (NDCTP) of the California Public Utilities Commission (CPUC), PG&E requested approval to expend additional funds to remove more of the subterranean unit.
 As of 2009, PG&E planned to leave in place all HBPP3 structures three feet or more below grade (except for the Spent Nuclear Fuel (SNF) pool), including the concrete caisson surrounding the reactor vessel.
-In 2012, PG&E concluded that complete removal of the reactor caisson, and containment by a cement slurry wall, is the only appropriate alternative to meet NRC standards for remediating C-14 contamination.
+In 2012, PG&E concluded that complete removal of the reactor caisson, and containment by a cement slurry wall, is the only appropriate alternative to meet NRC standards for remediating Carbon-14 and Cesium-137 contamination.

+Based on PG&E's schedule of planned decommissioning activities, which incorporates various assumptions, including approval of its proposed new scope, decommissioning of the Unit 3 site was expected to conclude in 2019 and was officially deemed complete on November 18, 2021.
+The cost to PG&E of decommissioning was $1.1 billion.

+Between 2010 and about 2018, the facility was completely decontaminated and dismantled after being some 20 years in SAFSTOR.
+A license termination was issued in October 2021 and the site released for unrestricted use.

+Onsite radioactive dry cask storage

 Currently, used fuel rods are being stored 44 feet above sea level in containers with very heavy lids.
+The casks now holding the irradiated parts of the nuclear plant are "heavy, cylindrical, multilayered steel vessel[s]," according to their manufacturer, Holtec International, a New Jersey company that designs and manufactures both parts for nuclear reactors and the equipment used to decommission them.
+These vessels serve as both "a missile barrier" for terrorist targets and a "radiation shield" to keep the toxics inside, according to the company.

+"The casks are made up of three shells.
+An inner shell for containment, a series of thick steel intermediate shells for gamma shielding and an outer enclosure shell that houses the neutron shielding material, according to Holtec."
+The casks are inside a subterranean vault made of reinforced concrete 3 to 7 feet thick.

 These containers are filled with helium, an inert gas, and will remain onsite so long as Congress and the Department of Energy does not comply with its agreement under the Nuclear Waste Policy Act of 1982.
-According to the NRC (Nuclear Regulatory Commission), the dry casks are safe for at least 60 years beyond their licensing agreement.
+According to the NRC (Nuclear Regulatory Commission), the five dry casks are safe for at least 60 years beyond their licensing agreement.

-Based on PG&E's schedule of planned decommissioning activities, which incorporates various assumptions, including approval of its proposed new scope, decommissioning of the Unit 3 site was expected to conclude in 2019.

-Between 2010 and about 2018, the facility was completely decontaminated and dismantled after being some 20 year in SAFSTOR.
-A license termination was issued in October 2021 and the site released for unrestricted use.
-A new license was issued for an on-site storage facility for the spent fuel.
 PG&E remains responsible for safely decommissioning the storage facility site after disposal of the fuel.